-Mass prison break underway in Samoa

-A mass prison break is underway at a Samoan prison, officials have confirmed.
+29 prisoners escape from Samoan prison, all police officers called to respond

+All police officers were told to report for duty as soon as possible.

+The names and photos of the escaped prisoners will be published online when they are available.

-"We have received the information on the mass prison break," Police Commissioner Fuiaviali'ili Ego Keil told the Samoan Observer.
+Police Commissioner Fuiaviali'ili Ego Keil earlier confirmed the mass prison break to the Samoan Observer.

 Officers were en route to Tanumalala Prison "in full force", he said.